 “What do you do for work now?”
 I asked – It turns out Nikita isn’t a lorry driver.

 “Now, I work on a boat”, he told me.
 His weathered features and thick, grizzled sausage fingers were an obvious clue, straight away I assumed fisherman.
-It turns out that Nikita works on a supply vessel, ferrying anything from pot noodles to plasma arc welders to the rigs in the Norwegian oil fields.
+Nikita actually works on a supply vessel, ferrying anything from pot noodles to plasma arc welders to the rigs in the Norwegian oil fields.
 I should have finished my whiskey at this point and gone to bed, but I didn’t.

 Nikita is actually Moldovian but had spent most of his adult life living in the town of Irkutsk, at the southern-most end of Lake Baikal.
 He met a woman, and they married young, by the time he was 23, they had three daughters.Ten years ago, in the late autumn of 2009, Nikita’s eldest daughter, then 17, had been to a Halloween party with friends: Halloween in Russia has, apparently, never been a thing, but the post-communist Soviet youth have adopted it, US-style, as an excuse to get drunk and party.
 Nikita’s eldest didn’t like to drink, so she decided to leave early and walk the half-mile home.
 Somewhere along the way, the teenager was dragged into a car and punched unconscious.